dtapuska/useractivation/README.md

 ## Motivation

-Exposing the primitives that the user agent has are necessary to implement specific behaviors.
-For example if an iframe asks a parent window to resize itself, the parent way wish to check that a current user activation is active.
-This approach very much mirrors the state of information available to the user agent when checking state for requesting fullscreen.
+Suppose a page that contains a cross-origin iframe wants to allow that iframe to request (say, via a `postMessage` contract) becoming larger, because it's appropriate for that iframe to become larger when the user interacts with it.
+However, it doesn't entirely trust that iframe from trying to grab extra attention, so it wants to do the same check that the browser does as part of its popup blocking code, which is a test for user activation.
+So this API allows the containing page to validate the `postMessage` from its iframe by only honoring the request to become larger if there is currently a user activation, that is, if the message appears to have been the result of a real user interaction with that iframe.

-Exposing the primitives of the current state prevent web authors from taking steps that are inefficient (creating audio and video to check state) or doing descructive and security escalated actions (clipboard APIs) to determine what the user activation state is.
+Exposing the primitives that the user agent has are necessary to implement these specific behaviors correctly.
+It currently is possible without an API to detect that a user activation has occurred and one is active.
+However these approaches may be inefficient (creating audio and video to check state) or have descructive properties and require escalated security permissions (clipboard APIs).

 ## Abstract